rokonhaque/GitIntoGitHub/README.md

 Commit: This is the command that gives Git its power.
 When you commit, you are taking a “snapshot” of your repository at that point in time, giving you a checkpoint to which you can reevaluate or restore your project to any previous state.

 Branch: How do multiple people work on a project at the same time without Git getting them confused?
 Usually, they “branch off” of the main project with their own versions full of changes they themselves have made.
-After they’re done, it’s time to “merge” that branch back with the “master,” the main directory of the project. **[⬆ back to top](#table-of-contents)**
+After they’re done, it’s time to “merge” that branch back with the “master,” the main directory of the project.</p> **[⬆ back to top](#table-of-contents)**

   ## Introduction